Holy Week proved to be rife with tension and conflict, unabated by All Fool’s Day.

 Meanwhile The Pope’s Easter message Urbi et Orbi urged to end the Syria carnage, for healing in South Sudan and The Congo, for dialogues in the Korean peninsula.

-Here is the review of the week in the arts.
+Welcome to the .039th edition of Prescriptions.
+Here is our review of the week in the arts.

 Cerith Wyn Evans